 The resolution designates the last full week of September each year as Frontotemporal Dementia Awareness Week in New Jersey.
 Frontotemporal dementia (FTD) is a terminal and incurable neurodegenerative disease characterized by progressive nerve cell loss in the brain's frontal and temporal lobes, leading to significant impairments in speech, personality, behavior, and motor skills.
 It is the most common form of dementia in individuals under 60 and often takes an average of 3.6 years from the onset of symptoms to receive an accurate diagnosis.
 The resolution highlights the need for increased awareness and understanding of FTD, as many individuals may be misdiagnosed due to its broad range of cognitive and behavioral symptoms.

-By designating this awareness week, the resolution aims to inform New Jerseyans about the impact of FTD on those diagnosed with the condition and their families.
+By designating this week, the resolution aims to inform New Jerseyans about the impact of FTD on those diagnosed with the condition and their families.
 It calls for the Governor to issue an annual proclamation recognizing the week and encourages public officials and citizens to engage in appropriate activities and programs to raise awareness.
-The resolution emphasizes the importance of research and public education to improve the quality of life for individuals affected by FTD and to promote efforts toward finding a cure.
+The resolution emphasizes the importance of research and community support in addressing the challenges posed by FTD, which remains an often-overlooked condition despite its significant effects on individuals and their loved ones.